bmwiedemann/theunreproduciblepackage/filesystem/README.md

-There are several ways, a filesystem can be used to introduce indeterminism:
+There are several ways, a filesystem can be used to introduce nondeterminism:

 1. [readdir order](../readdir) is already covered in its own section